Viderspace/smooth_axis/README.md

 smoothed = alpha * raw + (1 - alpha) * smoothed;
 ```

-This creates two problems:
+This has two issues:

-1. **Alpha is meaningless.** What does `alpha = 0.1` feel like?
-How does it change if your loop runs faster?
+1. **Alpha is unintuitive.** What does `alpha = 0.1` feel like?
+How should it change if your loop runs faster?
 You end up tuning by trial and error.

 2. **EMA doesn't solve the update problem.** A smoothed signal still fluctuates.
 When do you act on a change?
-A fixed threshold either triggers on noise (too sensitive) or misses real movement (too sluggish).
-The optimal threshold depends on current noise conditions — which change.
+A fixed threshold either fires on noise (too sensitive) or misses real movement (too sluggish).
+The right threshold depends on current noise level — which varies.

 ---